 Pythagorean Triples

-Pythagoras's Theorem
+Pythagoras' Theorem

-For any right-angled triangle, The square of the length of the hypotenuse is equal to the sum of the squares of the other two sides.
+For any right-angled triangle, the square of the length of the hypotenuse is equal to the sum of the squares of the other two sides.

 a2 + b2 = c2